ncatlab/nlab-content/pages/6/3/4/0/10436/content.md

 * [[Albert Blakers]], [[William Massey]], _The homotopy groups of a triad. {III}_,  Ann. of Math.
 (2), 58: (1953) 409--417.

-The Blakers-Massey's Theorem was shown to be a consequense of Farjoun's "cellular inequalities"
+The Blakers-Massey's Connectivity Theorem was shown to be a consequence of Farjoun's "cellular inequalities"

 * Farjoun, _Cellular spaces, null spaces and homotopy localization_m No. 1621-1622.
 Springer, 1996]